Guide to Employment Rights

 The SRC have produced a Guide to your Employment Rights booklet which can help you find your way around all of this.
 Printed copies are also available from The Advice Centre.

-If the booklet does not answer all of your questions, or just for more information, please contact The Advice Centre or drop in during opening hours.
+If the booklet does not answer all of your questions, or just for more information, please contact The Advice Centre or drop in during our opening hours of 11.30 am to 4 pm, Monday - Friday.

 ‘National Living Wage’ explained.